Buying Land on St. John: What to Check Before You Make an Offer

 Power: WAPA connection costs are assessed individually — get a formal estimate before you commit, or factor in solar-plus-battery as a realistic alternative if the plot is remote.

-Road: Is access via a private road?
-If so, confirm easement arrangements in writing — verbal understandings do not survive property transfers reliably in the USVI.
+Road access: if access is via a private road, confirm easement arrangements in writing — verbal understandings do not survive property transfers reliably in the USVI.
+Existing structures: if there is anything on the plot, establish its permitted status before assuming it has value.

 The right team at this stage is an architect and a local real estate attorney, both with direct St. John experience.
 A brief consultation before you make an offer costs a fraction of what the wrong plot will cost you after.